kloverde/java-PaymentCardGenerator/README.md

 This project is known to build on Gradle 7.0.

 1. Get [BuildScripts](https://github.com/kloverde/BuildScripts)
+2. Provide a value for `builtBy` in gradle.properties
-2. Run `gradle build`
+3. Run `gradle build`
-3. Optionally, you can publish locally using `gradle publishtomavenlocal`
+4. Optionally, you can publish locally using `gradle publishtomavenlocal`

 ## Donations